2n3g5c9/remote-dev/README.md

 ## 🚀 How to deploy the server

-In `remote-dev/terraform/env/prod/terraform.tfvars`, update the SSH user and public key with your values.
+In `remote-dev/terraform/env/prod/terraform.tfvars`, update the SSH user and public key with your own values.

 Then in the `remote-dev` repository, submit the following **Cloud Build** jobs: